sxsw/rfm/README.md

 	   @user = User.find 12345
 	   @user.update_attributes(:login => 'william', :email => 'myother@email.com')
 	   @user.save!

+Put your model code anywhere at the top level of your script/application.
+In Rails, this could be your initialization file(s), your environment file(s), or in a file in your Models directory called something like `rfm_models.rb`.
+Then require 'rfm_models' in your initialization or environment.

+rfm_models.rb

+	   require 'rfm'

+	   class User < Rfm::Base
+	     config :layout => 'user_layout'
+	   end

+	   class Order < Rfm::Base
+	     config :layout => 'order_layout'
+	   end

+main_initializer.rb

+	   require 'rfm_models'

 If you prefer, you can create models on-the-fly from any layout.